Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 Users can create a spatial graph from landscape data, customizing assumptions about connectivity and topology.
 By defining a dispersal kernel and calculating dispersal probabilities for each edge based on distance metrics, users can uncover insights into potential dispersal patterns within the spatial graph.
 This approach offers a powerful means for exploring and understanding spatial dynamics and connectivity, facilitating deeper analysis of ecological or geographic phenomena.

+Here we show how to simply print out the probabilities computed at each edge of the spatial graph.

 **Input**

 @include{lineno} geography_dispersal_kernel_2.cpp